-We earn revenues primarily by providing investment advisory services to the Hennessy Funds and secondarily by providing shareholder services to some of the Hennessy Funds.
-The fees we receive for these services are calculated as a percentage of the average daily net asset values of the Hennessy Funds.
-Accordingly, our revenues increase or decrease as our average assets under management increases or decreases, respectively.
-Our average assets under management for the fiscal year ended September 30, 2013 were \$3.3 billion.
-As of the end of our fiscal year, our assets under management were \$4.034 billion, an increase of 976% from \$375 million as of the end of our first fiscal year as a public company, which was September 30, 2002.
+For six of the Hennessy Funds acquired through asset purchases, we have delegated the day-to-day responsibilities to subadvisors to manage the portfolio composition.
+In exchange for sub-advisory services, we pay each sub-advisor a fee out of our own assets, which is calculated as a percentage of the average daily net asset values of the sub-advised funds.
+Accordingly, the sub-advisor fees we pay increase or decrease as our average assets under management increases or decreases, respectively.

+Our average assets under management for the fiscal year ended September 30, 2014 were \$4.8 billion.
+As of the end of our fiscal year, our total assets under management were \$5.5 billion, an increase of 1,372% from \$375 million as of the end of our first fiscal year as a public company, which was September 30, 2002.

 We pursue a growth strategy through two distinct efforts: organic growth through our marketing and sales efforts and growth through strategic purchases of management-related assets.